-- The LTS stakeholder involvement plan was built on the foundation that there had been extensive and recent consultation and engagement through a number of other plans, policies and groups, with content substantively relevant also to the development of the LTS for Orkney. - An early task during the development of the LTS and building on the evidence from earlier and ongoing work programmes was engagement with stakeholders, including Highlands and Islands Enterprise, HITRANS, NHS Orkney, Orkney Renewable Energy Forum, Destination Orkney, Voluntary Action Orkney and the Community Planning Partnership Delivery Groups. - The final element of LTS development has focused around engagement with a variety of key contributors, this has been particularly valuable where other plans, strategies and workstreams are developing over a parallel period to the LTS development. - This collaborative approach should be the foundation upon which to successfully deliver the optimum output from the foundation of the local transport strategy. - Working with the Sustrans Embedded Officer through Sustrans Strategic Partnerships Programme to seek external grant funding and establish Active Travel projects across the county.
+- There has been extensive and recent consultation and engagement through a number of other plans, policies and groups, with content substantively relevant to the development of the LTS for Orkney. - An early task during the development of the LTS and building on the evidence from earlier and ongoing work programmes was engagement with stakeholders, including Highlands and Islands Enterprise, HITRANS, NHS Orkney, Orkney Renewable Energy Forum, Destination Orkney, Voluntary Action Orkney and the Community Planning Partnership Delivery Groups. - The final element of LTS development has focused around engagement with a variety of key contributors, this has been particularly valuable where other plans, strategies and workstreams are developing over a parallel period to the LTS development. - This collaborative approach should be the foundation upon which to successfully deliver the optimum output from the foundation of the Local Transport Strategy. - Working with the Sustrans Embedded Officer through Sustrans Strategic Partnerships Programme and HITRANS officers to seek external grant funding and establish Active Travel projects across the county.